awsdocs/amazon-ec2-user-guide/doc_source/monitoring-instances-status-check_sched.md

 # Scheduled Events for Your Instances<a name="monitoring-instances-status-check_sched"></a>

 AWS can schedule events for your instances, such as a reboot, stop/start, or retirement\.
 These events do not occur frequently\.
-If one of your instances will be affected by a scheduled event, AWS sends an email to the email address that's associated with your AWS account prior to the scheduled event, with details about the event, including the start and end date\.
+If one of your instances will be affected by a scheduled event, AWS sends an email to the email address that's associated with your AWS account prior to the scheduled event\.
+The email provides details about the event, including the start and end date\.
 Depending on the event, you might be able to take action to control the timing of the event\.

 To update the contact information for your account so that you can be sure to be notified about scheduled events, go to the [Account Settings](https://console.aws.amazon.com/billing/home?#/account) page\.